filakhtov/gentoo-use-docs/sys-libs/ncurses.md

 `--with-cxx-binding` option enables compilation of C++ ncurses binding and associated example program.
 These bindings provide a number of classes that simplify writing ncurses-based programs in C++.
 There is a wide variety of C++ tools that depend on these classes.

 It is recommended to keep this flag enabled.

-### unicode
-This flag enables `ncursesw` Makefile target.
-W in `ncursesw` stands for "wide" and resulting library will be able to handle Unicode character sets.

-Normally users want to keep this flag enabled, because popular programs like `less`, `more` and `dmesg` will happily use "wide" version of ncurses!
-However it can be disabled if target system is only ever dealing with English language.

-### ada
-Enables `--with-ada` configure option.
-This will instruct make to build and install bindings and expample program for Ada95 programming language.
-It is not usual to find a program written in Ada in general, let alone the one that is using ncurses, so for the average user it is safe to disable this flag.

 ### debug
 Enables `--with-debug` configure option.
 This will build a set of ncurses libraries that include debugging symbols.
 These libraries are usually prefixed with `_g`, e.g. `libncurses_g.a` or `libpanel_g.a`.
 This flag is normally not required, unless debugging/development to be done against ncurses.